Theme: Follow Your Heart - Love At The Movies

 It Happened Here, at the Egyptian Theatre during the TCM Film "All About Nora", was held at the

 Festival.
-Two silent films that he preserved,
+Two silent films that he preserved, Sunrise and A Woman TCM Club in The Roosevelt Hotel

-of Affairs, were also shown at the Festival.
 (Photo by Emma during the Festival.
 Photo by Emma

 McIntyre/Getty Images for TCM) 04/13/2019.
 McIntyre/Getty Images for TCM.